greiginsydney/Homebridge-cbus-installer/SETUP.md

 On Windows, the default path for it is `C:\Clipsal\C-Gate2\tag\` and it will be called \<YourNetworkName\>.xml".

+> Make sure the filename is the name of your network, because the script uses the filename to populate several places in the config where C-Gate and Homebridge need to know the network name.

   13. Copy this file to the Pi, placing it in the /home/pi/ directory.
 Here's a screen-grab of ["WinSCP"](https://winscp.net/eng/index.php) which I use for this purpose.
 (You may have or prefer a different application.)

 <p align="center">